100 Notable alumni of

 -

-Shane Smith is a Canadian journalist and media executive and former billionaire.
+Shane Smith is a Canadian journalist and media executive.
 He is executive chairman of the international media company Vice Media, operating an international network of digital channels, a television production studio, a record label, an in-house creative services agency, a book-publishing house, and a feature film division.
-Smith served as CEO of Vice from its founding until March 2018.
+Smith was CEO of Vice from its founding until March 2018.
 Former A+E Networks CEO Nancy Dubuc was named CEO 13 March 2018.
-In his role as Executive Chairman, "Smith will now be focused on creating content and strategic deals and partnerships to help grow the company."
+In his role as executive chairman, "Smith will now be focused on creating content and strategic deals and partnerships to help grow the company."

 -